renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-    The `baseBranches` config option is not supported when `forkMode` is enabled, including in the Forking Renovate app.
+    The `baseBranches` config option is not supported when a `forkToken` has been configured, such as in the Forking Renovate app.

 ## bbUseDefaultReviewers